actgardner/gogen-avro/README.md

 go install github.com/actgardner/gogen-avro/gogen-avro
 ```

-We recommend pinning a specific SHA of the gogen-avro tool when you compile your schemas with a tool like [https://github.com/twitchtv/retool](retool).
+We recommend pinning a specific SHA of the gogen-avro tool when you compile your schemas with a tool like [retool](https://github.com/twitchtv/retool).
 This will ensure your builds are repeatable.

-For the library imports, you should manage the dependency on this repo using Godep or a similar tool, like any other library.
+For the library imports, you should manage the dependency on this repo using [dep](https://github.com/golang/dep) or a similar tool, like any other library.

 ### Usage